telerik/blazor-docs/_contentTemplates/common/observable-data.md

     Thus, you would usually need to create a `new` reference for the view-model field (such as `TreeViewData = new List<MyTreeViewItem>(theUpdatedDataCollection);`) when you want the component to update.
 #end

+#tip-for-new-collection
+>note If you need to add/remove many items to/from the collection, consider creating a new collection and provide its reference to the data parameter.
+Thus, the component will re-render only once (when the data collection reference is changed) instead of re-rendering multiple times in response to the Add/Remove events.
+#end